mdmtk/docs/edge/source/guide/xml/xmlparser.md

 		}

 		/**
-		 * Function for comparing if two MX XML's are equivalent.
+		 * Function for comparing if two MXMS XML's are equivalent.
 This can be used for validating set results.
-		 * @param inXml XML submitted to MX
+		 * @param inXml XML submitted to MXMS
-		 * @param outXml XML revived from MX
+		 * @param outXml XML revived from MXMS
 		 * @return True if XML is equivalent false if XMLs are different */ static public boolean isXmlEquivalent(String inXml,String outXml)